-Become a Community Scientist and a Pollinator Detective!
+Become a Community Scientist

-“Lick Run Greenway Beneficial Insects” is a community science project where you are the scientist.
-Community members will be helping document the Lick Run Greenway’s floral and pollinator diversity by taking pictures and recording what you observe.
+Lick Run Greenway Beneficial Insects & Wyoming North Park are two spaces where QCPP has launched community science projects.
+YOU are the scientist.
+Community members will help document the floral and pollinator diversity at Lick Run Greenway & Wyoming North Park by taking photos and recording what YOU observe.

 Your data can help scientists and local legislation make informed decisions toward pollinator species and habitat conservation efforts.

-You will upload your data (time-stamped pictures with GPS tags) to our project page on the I-Naturalist app.
+You will upload your data (time-stamped pictures with GPS tags) to our project page on the iNaturalist app.
 Your photos will document pollinator food resources, population numbers, species diversity, nesting habitats, and more.

 To learn more about this project and how to join, click the button below!